crispinprojects/pi-webcam-security/README.md

 The next step is to capture an image from a webcam and save it onto the USB disk drive (hd1).

+Common webcam resolutions are:

+Standard Definition (SD) 4:3 aspect ratio (480p): 640x480
+Standard high definition (HD) 16:9 aspect ratio (720p): 1280x720 pixels Full high definition (FDH) 16:9 aspect ratio (1080p): 1920x1080 pixels

 To find the supported webcam resolutions use the command below.

 ```
-fsv4l2-ctl --list-formats-ext | more
+v4l2-ctl -d /dev/video0 --list-formats-ext
 ```

 This will list the YUYV and MPEG formats which are supported by the webcam.
-Assuming that 640x480 resolution is supported (most webcam support this resolution) you can capture a test image using the command below.
+Assuming that 640x480 low (480p) resolution is supported (most webcam support this resolution) you can capture a test image using the command below.

 ```
 fswebcam -r 640x480 test.jpg